acsauk/CV/README.md

 I'm a language agnostic web developer proudly trained at [Makers Academy](http://www.makersacademy.com/) currently solving client problems at Bluetel Solutions.

-Having partially completed a Computing BSc degree and fostering a life-long obsession for all things tech, I made the decision to switch from a successful career in Global Mobility and Cross Border compliance at EY to web development a couple of years back and I haven't looked back since.
+Having partially completed a Computing BSc degree and fostering a life-long obsession for all things tech, I made the decision to switch from a successful career in Global Mobility and Cross Border compliance at EY to web development and I haven't looked back since.

 I am looking for a role with a forward looking company that cares about the code they produce - somewhere where I can be stretched beyond my comfort zone, have an impact on a large scale and provide value wherever possible.